flantig/animeDayParser/README.md

 ### Endpoints
 > [/today](http://www.animetodayme.me/today)

-Returns a single JSON object containing exactly one (1) shitpost.
+Returns a single JSON object containing exactly one (1) post.

 > [/todayAll](http://www.animetodayme.me/todayAll)

-Returns an array of JSON objects full of however many shitposts there are for the current day.
+Returns an array of JSON objects full of however many posts there are for the current day.

 ### How do I use this in my code
-You can use these images for whatever the hell you want, but here's an example of fetching the shitposts from the `todayAll` endpoint and printing their urls.
+You can use these images for whatever the hell you want, but here's an example of fetching the posts from the `todayAll` endpoint and printing their urls.

 This particular example is done in Node.js and uses node-fetch.